php/doc-base/docs/editing.md

 You can commit your changes now.

 ## Commit changes
-If you have the appropriate [commit karma][karma], you can commit your modified files.
+If you have the appropriate access to the repository, you can commit your modified files.
 Otherwise, create a Pull Request to have your changes reviewed by the team.

 ## Viewing changes online